Our aircraft has flown over 1,000 hours of conservation missions, covering a distance of more than 150,000 km.

 - We provide logistic support to resupply ranger teams and we also perform medical evacuations during emergency situations.

 The presence of the aircraft is a powerful deterrent on its own.

 In 2022, we aim to fly 250 hours of conservation missions and our annual budget is 105,000 euros, including:

 100,000 euros to cover all costs associated with the operation of the aircraft, including aircraft fuel, maintenance, field expenses, etc.

-5,000 euros to cover administrative expenses and marketing costs.
+5,000 euros to cover administrative expenses.

 Copyright © 2018 Wings for Conservation All Rights Reserved